Pipchenkovaa/Pipchenkovaa/README.md

-### < Hey!
-I'm Alina />
+<h1 align='center'> Hey, glad to see you here! </h1>

 <p>
-  I'm Alina, a 20-year-old student at the **Higher School of Economics**, currently pursuing a degree at the **Graduate School of Business**.
+  I'm Alina, a 20-year-old student at the <br>Higher School of Economics<br>, currently pursuing a degree at the **Graduate School of Business**.
 My academic journey, especially through courses like **Data Analysis**, **Algorithms**, and **Data Storage Structures**, sparked my deep passion for programming.
 I’m excited to keep expanding my skills and explore the endless possibilities in the tech world!
 </p>

 ### I Currently Work With: